 from Please, 1986

 The Pet Shop Boys’ second single from their debut Please was the first song that Tennant and Lowe ever wrote together.
 The lyrics aren’t as cutting as much of Tennant’s work – it’s a musing about the inevitability of love.
 But the melody and vocal are irresistibly gorgeous – there’s a terrific synth bass line driving the song.
-Roxy Music’s Andy Mackay adds saxophone to the end of the song.
+Roxy Music’s Andy Mackay adds saxophone to the song’s conclusion.

 #5 Where The Streets Have No Name/Can’t Take My Eyes Off Of You